Parent Frequently Asked Questions

 - Are there any events for my student to participate in during the first week of the semester?

-Tennessee Tech is known as Tennessee's Technological University, but houses six strong academic divisions - the College of Agricultural and Human Sciences (which includes the Whitson-Hester School of Nursing), College of Arts and Sciences, College of Business, College of Education, College of Engineering, and School of Interdisciplinary Studies and Extended Education.
+Tennessee Tech is known as Tennessee's Technological University, but houses seven strong academic divisions - the College of Agricultural and Human Sciences, College of Arts and Sciences, College of Business, College of Education, College of Engineering, College of Interdisciplinary Studies and Extended Education, and the Whitson-Hester School of Nursing.

 Tennessee Tech University offers 44 bachelor's and 20 graduate degree programs.
 Even though our middle name is Technological, TTU is a comprehensive university with a wide variety of course offerings.
 Click here for a list of Tech's undergraduate majors and concentrations.